dzenbot/DZNWebViewController/README.md

 ## How to use

 Create a new instance of DZNWebViewController, or your custom subclass, and initialize it with a NSURL.
-You must embed the view controller into a UINavigationController to make it work properly.
+You MUST embed the view controller into a UINavigationController to make it work properly.
 ```
 NSURL *URL = [NSURL URLWithString:@"http://www.google.com/"];